joosefupas/auto_playlist_youtube/README.md

 # YouTube Automatic Playlist Uploader
-This is a Python script that creates a new public YouTube playlist and adds the most played tracks from a Spotify playlist to it.
+This is a Python script that creates a new public YouTube playlist from a user's .csv/playlist.

 ## Setup
 Before using this script, please make sure you have the following: